 When evaluating a particular service, I recommend identifying those AWS resources or configurations that drive scale for your applications.
 This will allow you to start with the right capacity for each AWS service and have a strategy in place to scale your AWS components as your application’s usage grows.

-Examples: provisioned EC2 instances, Dynamo DB capacity units, Lambda function executions, RDS read replicas, Elastic Load Balancers, ElastiCache cluster size.
+Examples: provisioned EC2 instances, Dynamo DB capacity units, Lambda function concurrency, RDS read replicas, Elastic Load Balancers, ElastiCache cluster size.

 Who does the scaling for that AWS service and how?